Mastering Cross-Cloud Identity Synchronization Protocols

 Identify Your Needs

 - Assess the cloud services you’re using and the identity data that needs synchronization.
+What kind of access do users need?
+What information needs to be shared?

 Choose the Right Protocol